TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

     jmp print_character_loop
 {% endhighlight %}

-The `lodsb` instruction loads a byte from the segmented address `ds:si` and moves the `si` register onto the next byte.
+The `lodsb` instruction loads a byte into register `al` from the segmented address `ds:si` and moves the `si` register onto the next byte.
 We want to load bytes from the `msg:` location because that's where our characters for the message we want to print are stored.
 Conveniently enough, the ASCII standard (American Standard Code for Information Interchange), gives us a standardized list of numbers that correspond English letters and punctuation.

 `or al, al` performs an `or` of the `al` register against itself.
 An OR instruction compares each bit of the first operand against the